 An opportunity exists now to address the need for vessel capacity for research through a national collaborative process based on cooperation and a willingness to do things differently than in the past.
 Such national-level processes are already implemented in several countries worldwide.

 Membership: The Task Team membership is aimed at being broadly representative of the key players in the ocean research sector in Canada.
-Members have been selected because of their understanding of current and future research vessel needs in Canada.
-Two members with experience of strategic planning of research vessel needs and operations in other countries are included.
+Members have been invited because of their understanding of current and future research vessel needs in Canada.
+Members with experience of strategic planning of research vessel needs and operations in other countries are included.
 Membership will be adjusted, as needed, to accommodate particular requirements of the subject matter or strategic direction of the Task Team.

 Roles and Responsibilities: The Task team will be responsible for developing a vision for the medium to long-term (5-20 years) future of Canada’s vessel needs for coastal and offshore research, while proposing practical solutions to address the immediate research vessel capacity crisis.
 Specific tasks may include the following, as determined by the Task Team and available resources: